Ecole de Légèreté

 Lastly it has the aim of getting the best from any horse and fulfilling the rider through the constant search for efficiency via the minimum use of means.

-Linda has passed her initial exams and is now a licensed teacher in the Ecole de Légèreté at the Foundation Level.
+Linda has passed her initial exams and is now a licensed Level 1 teacher in the Ecole de Légèreté.
 She will continue her work toward higher licensing levels and skills with her teacher/student collaboration with Master Instructor Bertrand Ravoux.
 Mr Ravoux will be scheduled to teach open clinics at Willow Grove three times per year.
 This is an unparalleled opportunity for riders and auditors both to be able to learn the process and skills of Legerete from a master instructor!
 If you are interested in riding or auditing, please contact us!